 Karen L. Hendricks is Chairman, CEO & President.
 Prior to joining the Company in 1994, Ms. Hendricks served as the Executive Vice President and General Manager, Skin Care Division of The Dial Corporation since 1992, where she had full responsibility for Dial’s United States bar and liquid soap business and their industrial products.
 Ms. Hendricks previously was employed for over twenty years by The Procter & Gamble Company in various executive positions in product development and was promoted to General Manager of its Vidal Sassoon Hair Care Company in 1987.
 In her last two years at Procter & Gamble, she was Manager of Worldwide Strategic Planning for their hair care business.
 She also currently serves as a director of AC Nielsen Corporation and Columbia Energy Group.

 Duane D. Kimble is Executive Vice President, Chief Financial Officer & Corporate Secretary.
 Mr. Kimble joined the Company in August 1998 as Vice President, Strategic Planning and then was named Chief Financial Officer in December 1998.
-Prior to joining the Company, Mr. Kimble had been director of financial and operations analysis for Equistar Chemicals, L.P., a leading producer of industrial chemicals, since 1997.
+Prior to joining the Company, Mr. Kimble had been director of finance and operations analysis for Equistar Chemicals, L.P., a leading producer of industrial chemicals, since 1997.
 From 1986 to 1997, Mr. Kimble held a variety of key financial positions with Millennium Petrochemicals, Inc., the nation’s largest domestic producer of polyethylene plastic.

 Daniel B. Baker is Senior Vice President, Worldwide Music Sales.
 Prior to joining Baldwin in November 1996, Mr. Baker was Vice President, Professional Health Care Systems, a startup professional healthcare company.
 Prior to October 1994, Mr. Baker spent 14 years in Sales at Procter & Gamble, leaving at the Division Manager level.
 Prior to his employment with P&G, Mr. Baker was in the U.S. Army (from 1973 to 1980), leaving the Army with the rank of captain.